 We have won numerous wine and mead-only competitions over the last six years all working towards our ultimate goal of producing the best mead we can.
 The award that we prize the most is a gold medal won at the Mazer Cup Mead-only competition in 2015 for our Traditional Mead.

 At this time we can be found in local restaurants around the Greensburg and Pittsburgh area.
-We have also (finally!) opened our tasting room in downtown Irwin, PA in 2016.
+We also have our tasting room at 106 Fourth Street in Downtown Irwin, PA 15642.

 Mead (also called Honey Wine) is an alcoholic drink, created by fermenting honey and water.
 It is one of the oldest beverages known to man that many people have never heard of.
 In fact, archaeological evidence dates mead to approximately 7000 BC!